 10. For $450 Million, da Vinci Painting Better Be Authentic

 Mystery surrounded the identity of the person or persons who bought a rare Leonardo da Vinci painting at an auction in November for the staggering sum of $450 million.
 The mystery lasted only a few weeks until the buyer was revealed as a Saudi Arabian prince named Bader bin Abdullah bin Mohammed bin Farhan al-Saud.
 According to reports, the Saudi prince was not even known in the art world as a collector of prized art.
 The painting is known as Salvator Mundi, which is Latin for Savior of the World.
 The painting appears to be a portrait of Jesus Christ and it is now widely credited to da Vinci.
 This was not always the case, however, with various experts over the decades expressing skepticism about its attribution to the Renaissance master.
 Whatever the case, the painting is headed to the new branch of the Louvre in Abu Dhabi.

-"Shape Of You" by Ed Sheeran was the #1 song when you started with us on February 20, 2017.
+"That's What I Like"" by Bruno Mars was the #1 song when you started with us on May 15, 2017.
 Click above to play video.

 "Walk Like An Egyptian" by The Bangles, was the #1 song on the Billboard Hot 100 on December 16, 1986.
 Click above to play video.